Performing Arts Society: Wyrd Sisters

 Many of the members have performed before, but experience is not essential.
 The society performs one show a year, which is the main annual aim of the society.
 We have performed everything from Shakespeare’s Much Ado About Nothing; Aristophanes’ Lysistrata; and, most recently, Stephen Brigg’s theatrical adaptation of Wyrd Sisters.”

 Performing Arts is a society that not only aims to put on a good show but to make the most out of the experience and to encourage its member to come out of their shells by challenging each other with the different roles that they must take on.
+Check out air conditioning repair in lake elsinore.

 A couple of months ago the society delivered their rendition of Wyrd Sisters, a performance that was well received by the audience and that has, undoubtedly, set a very high standard for the future performances of the society.